Eternali/watoplan_flut/README.md

     - Android: ```flutter build apk --flavor free```
     - IOS: ```flutter build ios --flavor free```

+## Desktop Embedding
+The only modification to enable flutter desktop embeding is to make sure line 23 in `main.dart` is uncommented.

 ## Google Play Deployment Instructions
 After all development is complete.